VitalySvyatyuk/mixer/README.md

 Mixer of audios.
 This script can mix together all files from folder "Voice" and from folder "Background".
 Any voice becomes with "telephone" effect.
-Final thack appears in folder "Result".
+Final track appears in folder "Result".
 Length 10-20 min randomly.

 How to use: